darlanxw/slack-block-builder-docs/docs/surfaces/home-tab.md

 HomeTab.printPreviewUrl()
 ```

-Builds the object and prints a preview URL to Slack&#39;s Block Kit Builder website to the console.
+Builds the object and prints a preview URL to Slack's Block Kit Builder website to the console.